Dear World: Critical response

+"Except for the cast, I didn't want to face anybody.
+I Felt I had failed myself and let everybody down."

+— Jerry Herman after Dear Worlds closing.

 The show received mostly negative reviews.
 Time magazine called the songs "a total zero," while Martin Gottfried, noting that the plot line had been cut to ribbons, found "the story impossible to follow."

 Walter Kerr wrote that the musical "is in the main quite charming...the actress [Lansbury]...is endearing throughout the evening and at her commanding best here."
 Her song "I Don't Want to Know" is "a song surprised by its own unexpected passion.
 The effect doesn't always work out for composer Jerry Herman...'Dear World' is attractive when it is staying close to its addled Good People...it is in trouble whenever it turns to the Bad People...Oliver Smith's settings are perfect."

 Clive Barnes in The New York Times gave Lansbury a positive review: "The minor miracle is Miss Lansbury...no connoisseur of musical comedy can afford to miss Miss Lansbury's performance.
 It is lovely."

 According to Steven Citron, "[Sally Ann] Howes and the majority of critics now believe that with a rewritten libretto it could be turned into a successful musical."